fedenanni/Reimplementing-TagMe/README.md

 ### Download resources

 To use directly my reimplementation of TagMe withouth processing a Wikipedia dump you can download all resources needed from [here](https://drive.google.com/open?id=1lcq0PRRq8o_G-L-pQrV7GG-Btn-xPFlr).
 You will find the five .pickle files containing the needed statistics plus a tfidf_asps.pkl file having TF-IDF statistics for the final aspect linking step.
+As before, these statistics are computed on English text, but they are straight forward to produce in another language by simply changing the word tokenizer.

 ## Using TagMe